Kiptoo462/Akan-Name-Project/README.md

 + Enter my birthday through a form.
 + Choose what gender.
 + Click the submit button to see what my Akan name would be display.

+## Known Bugs
+The application does not give the expected answer.
 ## Technologies Used
   *  HTML
   *  CSS